ScanNet/ScanNet/README.md

 * [SensReader](SensReader) loads the ScanNet `.sens` data of compressed RGB-D frames, camera intrinsics and extrinsics, and IMU data.

+## ScanNet Scanner iPad App

+* [ScannerApp](ScannerApp) is designed for easy capture of RGB-D sequences using an iPad with attached Structure.io sensor.

 ## Benchmark Tasks
 We provide code for several scene understanding benchmarks on ScanNet:
 * 3D object classification